White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the White Sox have a record of 1-3.
+- The White Sox have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on six occasions.
+- When it comes to the total, the White Sox and their foes are 6-3-1 in their last 10 contests.

-- The White Sox have covered the runline in the one of their previous 10 games that had a set runline.
+- The White Sox have had a spread listed in one of their past 10 games and have covered every time.

 White Sox Betting Records & Stats

-- The White Sox have been victorious in 29, or 33.3%, of the 87 contests they have been chosen as underdogs in this season.
+- The White Sox have been underdogs in 88 games this season and have come away with the win 29 times (33%) in those contests.

-- Chicago has a record of 2-2 when it's set as an underdog of +195 or more by oddsmakers this season.
+- This season, Chicago has won four of its 16 games, or 25%, when it's the underdog by at least +150 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 33.9% chance of pulling out a win.
+- The moneyline set for this matchup implies the White Sox have a 40% chance of walking away with the win.

-- Chicago and its opponents have hit the over in 59 of its 131 games with a total this season.
+- So far this season, Chicago and its opponents have hit the over in 60 of its 132 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!